HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Methodology

 Subsequently, HCU receives $D_{gt}$ as its input and generates higher-order semantic-enhanced feature $G_{h}$.
-Then, in order to enhance global temporal context through $G_{h}$, we propagate $G_{h}$ to each time step via convolution layers with shared weights.
-The global temporal enhanced features $G_{st}$ thus can be obtained as follows:
+To enhance global temporal context through $G_{h}$, we propagate $G_{h}$ to each time step through convolution layers with shared weights.
+Therefore, the global temporal enhanced features $G_{st}$ can be obtained as follows: